woojiahao/git-guide/02-first-repository/README.md

 ## First repository

 There are two ways to create a repository.
 This guide will go through both in detail.
 There are specific use cases for either and it's best that you are familiar with them.
+When following along with the guide, execute the code in the first method.

 <!-- TODO Insert images -->
 ### GitHub first